gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 Throw an error when users try to reference a root `terragrunt.hcl` file using `find_in_parent_folders`.

+This control will also try to find other scenarios where users may be using `terragrunt.hcl` as the root configuration, including when commands like `scaffold` and `catalog`, which can generate a `terragrunt.hcl` file expecting a `terragrunt.hcl` file at the root of the project.
+Enabling this flag adjusts the defaults of those commands so that they expect a recommended `root.hcl` file by default, and will throw an error if a `terragrunt.hcl` file is explicitly set.

-**Reason**: Using a root `terragrunt.hcl` file used to be the recommended pattern to use with Terragrunt, but that is no longer the case.
+**Reason**: Using a root `terragrunt.hcl` file was previously the recommended pattern to use with Terragrunt, but that is no longer the case.
 For more information see [Migrating from root `terragrunt.hcl`](/docs/migrate/migrating-from-root-terragrunt-hcl/).